philgyford/django-ditto/docs/_build/html/_sources/services/pinboard.txt

 Template tags
 *************

-There are two assignment template tags available for displaying Bookmarks in your templates.
+There are two template tags available for displaying Bookmarks in your templates.

 Annual Bookmark Counts